cweiske/jsonmapper/README.rst

      */
     public $person;

+   Note that you have to provide the fully qualified namespace for the type to work.
+Relative class names are evaluated in the context of the current classes namespace, NOT respecting any imports that may be present.
+PHP does not provide the imports via Reflection, the comment text only contains the literal text of the type, and for performance reasons JsonMapper does not parse the source code on its own to detect and expand any imports.

    The property has to be public to be used directly.
    You may also use `$bIgnoreVisibility`__ to utilize protected and private properties.